 Uninstalled applications often leave behind unused files that hog precious storage space and prevent other applications and even the operating system itself from taking advantage of it.
 Mac Cleanup can find these files, making it easy for you to get rid of them.

 It’s easy to download the same file multiple times or transfer photos and videos from a memory card to two different locations without even realizing it.
 Duplicate Finder is a handy tool that can detect these duplicate files and remove them.

 One common challenge Mac users encounter when trying to recover lost data is the inability to boot into macOS.
-With Disk Drill’s Recovery Drive, you can create a bootable USB drive and use it to recover data from a Mac that refuses to boot properly.
+With Disk Drill’s Boot Drive, you can now recover your data directly in Recovery Mode, undeleteing data even from a Mac that refuses to boot properly.